-TikTok has exploded in popularity over the last few years, and while COVID-19 probably helped this in 2020, TikTok is still likely to increase its user base over the next year.
-And this is despite being banned in India and threatened with banning by the Trump administration in the USA.
+TikTok has exploded in popularity over the last few years, and while COVID-19 probably helped this in 2020 and 2021, TikTok is still likely to increase its user base over the next year.
+This is despite India banning TikTok and the Trump administration threatening to ban TikTok in the USA in 2020.

-We see the TikTok trends for 2021 to be predominantly positive.
-And it is crucial for brands, particularly those targeting the younger demographic, to recognize TikTok’s possibilities for marketing.
+We believe the TikTok trends for 2022 will be predominantly positive.
+And it is crucial for brands, particularly those targeting the younger demographic, to recognize TikTok's possibilities for marketing.